-In this regard, it is noteworthy that within the past few weeks the general public has been made aware of at least two separate law suits brought against Attorney General Steadroy Benjamin by former clients.?
+In this regard, it is noteworthy that within the past few weeks the general public has been made aware of at least two separate law suits brought against Attorney General Steadroy Benjamin by former clients.
 In said cases, Mr. Benjamin and/or his law firm reportedly sold properties and failed to utilize the proceeds from said sale for the intended purpose.
-The public has also been alerted to the fact that in at least one other CARICOM country ? i.e. Jamaica ? attorneys have been disbarred for similar offences.
+The public has also been alerted to the fact that in at least one other CARICOM country i.e. Jamaica attorneys have been disbarred for similar offenses.

 There is an increasingly vocal segment of society which has taken the position that the move to adopt the CCJ should be twinned with comprehensive reform of the lower courts including the establishment of an effective legal aid system.
 Further, it has been suggested that the magistrates should also be insulated from political interference through measures such as those utilized to safeguard the independence of the CCJ.

 Fear of Political Interference

 Both Justin Simon and the National Coordinating Committee have gone to great lengths to convince the public that the CCJ is well insulated from political influence and interference.
 In one of his blog articles, Mr. Simon described five specific safeguards namely qualification criteria for the judges, the appointment and removal process for the justices, security of tenure, enabling legislation and funding arrangements.
 While these mechanisms do present a persuasive argument for judicial independence, Antiguans and Barbudans are hard pressed to overlook/disregard historic and more recent events that suggest if not prove that the political directorate has both the intent and the ability to exert undue influence.